 Local Interest

 Summer annuals are a great option for producers wanting lots of biomass production during the warmest months of the year.
-Species like sudangrass, sorghum-sudan hybrids, forage sorghum, teff grass, and millets are all great options.
-Those who need summer forage and haven’t planted yet may consider doing so soon.
-With several options to choose from, knowing how your plants will be harvested and ultimately used is key to success.
+Species like sudangrass, sorghum-sudan hybrids, forage sorghum, and millets are all reaching their harvest window for grazing and haying now.
+Managing these species correctly no matter how you harvest is critical for success.

 Local Resources